Grants over $25,000 Administered by the Office of the Governor

 - Border Prosecution Unit Program – This program provides funding to support prosecution resources and training as part of a collaborative initiative of District Attorney’s Offices handling an increased number of cases resulting from border-related crime.

-- Border Helicopter Operations Program – This program provides funding for the Texas Military Department to implement rotary wing aviation operations in support of collaborative efforts of local, state and federal agencies to interdict human trafficking, illicit narcotics and contraband crossing the Southwest Border.
+- Border Helicopter Operations Program – This program provides funding for rotary wing aviation operations and scheduled maintenance costs resulting from the increased volume of aviation support being provided to interdict human trafficking, illicit narcotics and contraband crossing the Southwest Border.

 - Border Camera Installation and Maintenance Program – This program enhances border security by providing funds for Texas Military Department personnel to install and regularly maintain cameras that are part of the Texas Department of Public Safety’s event driven surveillance system known as "Drawbridge".